joeyharbert/ruby-battlesnake/README.md

 ### Just Rotate in a Clockwise Circle

 The `data` JSON object passed to the player class contains everything that Battlesnake sends to you, to help you make your decision. `data["turn"]` is the current turn number.
 Using the `modulo` operator, you can just cycle through the allowed directions in any order you want.
 Of course, this ignores the possibilty of running into other players, but you'll last for a little while.
+You will also eventually go hungry, because enough food is unlikely to spawn in such a small area.

 ~~~ruby
 def move